-At precisely 1.16am this morning I received a text from Charlotte.
+At precisely 1.16 am this morning I received a text from Charlotte.
 The house alarm had been triggered by Jamie and he couldn’t turn it off.
-A flurry of texts were then exchanged giving instructions and around 1.30am I sent a text and turned it off myself before sinking back into my nice, comforting, unalarming pillow.
+A flurry of texts was then exchanged giving instructions and around 1.30 am I sent a text and turned it off myself before sinking back into my nice, comforting, unalarming pillow.

 We were dropped off in a car park near the Old Town next to a restaurant.
 I checked with the driver if this is where he will pick us up later in the day and he said yes.

 Making our way through the narrow streets, quite busy with locals and tourists alike (even for that time in the morning) we soon came across a kiosk at the side of the road that sold entrance tickets.
 So we bought two.
 We hadn’t previously known that Hoi An, Old Town was a designated World Heritage Site.
-The ticket had cut-away parts to it that gave us access to five of the twenty two historical buildings within the site.
+The ticket had cut-away parts to it that gave us access to five of the twenty-two historical buildings within the site.
 We meandered through the narrow streets looking for the buildings that were indicated on the map we had been given with the tickets, deciding from the outside whether to sacrifice one of the portions or not.
-At the very first one we bought a couple of sketches.
-Next was a bridge built by Japanese traders and then at the Cultural Centre we were entertained to a Vietnamese Folk band, singer and dancers.
+At the very first one, we bought a couple of sketches.
+Next was a bridge built by Japanese traders and then at the Cultural Centre, we were entertained by a Vietnamese Folk band, singers and dancers.
 The dancers told a story and for once the accompanying singer didn’t have a cat in her throat scrabbling up a galvanised windpipe.
-Somehow during the performance we played a game of bingo to win one of four hanging lanterns.
+Somehow during the performance, we played a game of bingo to win one of four hanging lanterns.
 We didn’t even come a close fifth.

-While Sue had her shower I sat at the Services Desk and looked through some of the tours that were available, while I was there my glasses broke.
+While Sue had her shower I sat at the Services Desk and looked through some of the available tours, while I was there my glasses broke.
 Kindly the member of staff had them taken away to be mended.
 I am beginning to think that my coin is not so lucky after all.
 Perhaps I have been conned?

 Later we both returned to the desk.
 My glasses had been fixed and we set about booking a couple of tours for the next two days.

 Later that evening we crossed the road again to the restaurant of the evening before and ate.
-The owner came and sat with us at the end of the meal and we chatted about children, schools, family and her childhood and the changes that had taken place for well over and our, before paying the bill and returning to the hotel.
+The owner came and sat with us at the end of the meal and we chatted about children, schools, family and her childhood and the changes that had taken place for well over an hour, before paying the bill and returning to the hotel.

 We diverted to the beach and mused about the pretty little lights, twinkling out to sea before returning to our room for an undisturbed nights sleep (fingers crossed).